vippsas/vipps-epayment-api/payment_states.md

 # Payment states and modifications

-A payment can have several different _states_, and change states when a _modification_ is made.
+A payment can have several _states_, and change states when a _modification_ is made.

 | State         | Description   |